rajadg/learning/expressjs/Readme.md

 // Listen in the target port
 app.listen(8080);
 ```
-* The `express.static('./static')` statement creates an install of middleware express.static which will server static content.
+* The `express.static('./static')` statement creates an instance of middleware express.static which will server static content.
 The contents will be taken from the folder './static'.
 The path can be relative or absolute path.
 * The `app.use('/public', ...)` part of the statement specifies that the express should host the middleware in the url http://localhost:8080/public
 * The combined statement `app.use('/public', express.static('./static'));` ensures the static content from sub-folder './static' is hosted in url: `http://localhost:8080/public`.
 * For example, the url "http://localhost:8080/public/index.html" will load the file "./static/index.html" in the browser as static website.